SPIRAL Curriculum Overview

 The Atoms Family, Iain Pace - Have you ever wondered why water is such an important part of our world, or why an apple turns brown after you cut it?
 Questions like these will be answered when you begin to explore the bonds that make our physical world.
 In the beginning students will learn about the humble atom and by the end of the semester they will have a basic understanding of chemical reactions and compounds.
 All the while learning the history of chemistry with lots of hands on activities.

-A Penny Saved Is a Penny Earned, Annie Mitchell - We will learn about how consumers, producers, supply, and demand play important role in the value of goods and services.
-We will study different types of economic systems, key entrepreneurs, and even create an innovative product that will be presented to a Shark Tank!
+A Penny Saved Is a Penny Earned, Annie Mitchell - We learn about how consumers, producers, supply, and demand play important role in the value of goods and services.
+We understand the banking system and how we can earn, save, spend, and donate money.
+We create a micro-economy on Market Day with duct tape products.
+We analyze the stock market and why current Fortune 500 companies are successful.
+We study different types of economic systems, key entrepreneurs, and even create an innovative product through the Design Thinking Process that will be presented to a Shark Tank!
 It’s time to show me the money!